Awilum/dev/project/entries/flextype/documentation/rest-api/introduction/entry.md

 php ./bin/flextype tokens:create
 ```

-This will craete a new token and an hashed access token.
+This will create a new token and a hashed access token.

 ### <a name="http-details"></a> HTTP details